GoogleCloudPlatform/getting-started-java/appengine-standard-java8/springboot-appengine-standard/README.md

-HelloWorld for App Engine Standard (Java 8)
+SpringBoot HelloWorld for App Engine Standard (Java 8)
 ============================

 This sample demonstrates how to deploy a Spring Boot application on Google App Engine.